 What are Open-Ended Funds?

-Open-ended mutual funds are essentially an unlimited pool of shares that are created every time a share is purchased and pulled out of circulation every time it is sold.
+Open-ended mutual funds are essentially an unlimited pool of shares that are created every time a share is purchased and pulled out of circulation every time that it is sold.
 The value of an open-ended fund changes from day to day and the Net Asset Value is determined on the stability of the fund’s core securities.
-Think of a product that never goes out of stock but, instead, is created every time a purchase is made and eliminated every time it is returned.
-That’s the way an open-ended fund works.

 Like any other mutual fund, open-ended funds have a diversified portfolio, creating a collection of stocks and bonds that make up the fund.
 However, the advantage of open-ended funds is that they are easily accessible for investment due to a lower monetary entry-barrier.
 This makes them a popular choice for investment.
 Open-ended funds do not have a lock-in period; however, they do have substantial exit loads if the investor decides to withdraw the money before one year.